BrokenEagle/PythonScripts/README.txt

 2. Library Files

-    a. myglobal.py -        Global variables for customizing script environment
+    a. myglobal.py -        Global variables for customizing script environment.
-    b. misc.py -            Functions that are universally applicable to any script
+    b. misc.py -            Functions that are universally applicable to any script.
-    c. danbooru.py -        Functions specifically to help communicate with Danbooru
+    c. danbooru.py -        Functions specifically to help communicate with Danbooru.
-    d. dtext.py -           Functions that help create DText tables
+    d. dtext.py -           Functions that help create DText tables.
     e. implications.py -    Gets the current sets of implications for a tag.
-    f. keyoutput.py -       Allows for key output to be programmatically be sent to the system
+    f. keyoutput.py -       Allows for key output to be programmatically be sent to the system.
-    g. terminalsize.py -    Gets the current size of the console
+    g. terminalsize.py -    Gets the current size of the console.
+    h. pixivapiwrap.py -    Wrapper for PixivPy.
+Manages error conditions, performs common data operations, and keeps the user logged in.

 3. Application Files